September 23, 2016

 Swapping out a set of power amp tubes for another can change up your tone in a subtle but significant way.
 This article will highlight the basic tonal characteristics of common power tubes and help you find the right one for you.
-Please note that swapping out tubes is a process that is best left to an experienced amplifier technician- the amount of voltage present in tubes amplifiers can be lethal if they are not discharged correctly.
+Please note that swapping out tubes is a process that is best left to an experienced amplifier technician- the amount of voltage present can be lethal if they are not discharged correctly.

-6L6GC and close brother the 5881: These tubes are known for their higher perceived headroom and their ability to stay cleaner longer.
-Not nearly as gritty as the EL34 or EL84, these tubes are great for a squeaky-clean sound that’s fairly neutral across the frequency spectrum.
+6L6GC and close brother the 5881: These are known for their higher perceived headroom and their ability to stay cleaner longer.
+Not nearly as gritty as the EL34 or EL84, these are great for a squeaky-clean sound that’s fairly neutral across the frequency spectrum.
 The speaker used may make a more significant tone difference.
 The “GC”, sometimes dropped or shortened when referring to this tube, indicates the glass container or top.
 The original 6L6 had an all metal top instead of glass, like many original tubes had.
-The 5881 was the 25 watt version of the 30 watt 6L6GC, but this difference has been blurred in modern tube manufacturing with some companies labeling these two tubes interchangeably.
-A side note: the speakers used in the classic amps noted for using 6L6 tubes are very different, so don’t get caught thinking your British rock tone will change to American tone with just a power tube change.
+The 5881 was the 25 watt version of the 30 watt 6L6GC, but this difference has been blurred in modern manufacturing with some companies labeling these two interchangeably.
+A side note: the speakers used in the classic amps noted for using 6L6s are very different, so don’t get caught thinking your British rock tone will change to American tone with just a power tube change.

 6550: The 6550 is a different kind of beast and much higher wattage.
-This tube doesn’t see much use in guitar amps today, but its warm, full, and powerful output places it right at home in bass amplifiers with over 100 watts.
+This one doesn’t see much use in guitar amps today, but its warm, full, and powerful output places it right at home in bass amplifiers with over 100 watts.

-Note: Not all amplifiers can change to different types of tubes, and many tube types are not possible to be interchanged without a circuit change.
+Note: Not all amplifiers can change to different types of tubes, and many types are not possible to be interchanged without a circuit change.
 Just because the socket fits does not mean the amp is designed to work with that tube.
-So, before jamming in different power tube types make sure your amp works with them.
-Several amplifiers have switches for EL34 and 6L6/5881 tubes.
+So, before jamming in different types make sure your amp works with them.
+Several amps have switches for EL34 and 6L6/5881 tubes.
 Be sure the switch is in the correct position.
 The wrong switch setting could damage your new tubes and possibly your amp.

 Of course, your amplifier design is just as important as which power tubes you choose.
-Usually the amp is designed around a specific output tube type, so it may not be exploiting all the benefits of another tube type.
+Usually the amp is designed around a specific output tube type, so it may not be exploiting all the benefits of another type.
 If you want to experiment with your tone and switch up your sound without switching amps altogether, trying different power tubes is a great place to start.